amitguptagwl/Java-Rule-Book/README.md

 ####Exception
 1. **try** must be followed by either **catch** or **finally** or both
 2. finally is always called.
+So if `try` and `finally` both have return statement then `return` statement of `try` will be executed but will not return the control.
 3. Only 1 catch block is called start from top to bottom.
 4. If you call a method throwing some exception, either you need to catch the same or wider exception or throw it again.